rubenfiszel/master-thesis/src/spatial.md

 ## Insights

 - When writing complex applications, one must be careful about writing functions.
 Indeed, functions are always applied and inlined during meta-expansion.
-This results in the IR growing exponentially and cause the compiler phase to be long.
+This results in the IR growing exponentially and cause the compiler phase to take a long time.
 Staged functions will be brought to Spatial to reduce the IR exponential growth in the future.
-However, the intrinsic nature of hardware result in function application being "inlined" since the circuit are duplicated when synthetized.
+However, the intrinsic nature of hardware must result in function application being "inlined" since the circuit are by definition duplicated when synthetized.
 This is why, factoring should not be done the same way in Spatial than in Software.
 In Software, a good factorization rule is to avoid all repetition of the **code** by generalizing all common parts into functions.
-For Spatial, the factorization must be thought of avoiding all repetition of the **synthetized hardware** by reusing as many memories, signal and wires as possible.
+For Spatial, the factorization must be thought of as avoiding all repetition of the **synthetized hardware** by reusing as many memories, signal and wires as possible.
 - Changing the numeric type matters: floating-point operations are much costlier in term of area than fixed-point and should be used with parsimony when the area resources are limited.
-- Pipelining
+- Paralellization can be achieved through pipelining.
+Indeed, a pipeline will attempt to use all the resource available in parallel.
+Compare to duplicating hardware, a pipeline only take at most N the biggest time step of the pipeline.
+If the time step is small enough compared to the entire time length of the pipeline, the time overhead is small and no area is wasted.
-- Doing in-place operation seem like a great idea at first, but it breaks pipelining so it has to be used with caution.
+- Doing in-place operation seems like a great idea at first, but it breaks pipelining so it has to be used with caution.
-- Reducing the number of operation between first read and write is crucial because else coarse grain pipelining will have to create many intermediate buffers to ensure parallel access at different stage of the pipeline.
-Furthermore, the order of execution is not rearranged by the compiler so in some case, simply changing the order of a few line of codes can make a tremendous difference in the needed buffering.
+- Reducing the number of operation between first and last access is crucial because the number of operation correspond to the depth of the pipeline.
+When the depth grows large, coarse grain pipelining will have to create as many intermediate buffers to ensure protected access at different stage of the pipeline.
+Furthermore, the order of execution is not rearranged by the compiler, so, in some case, simply changing the order of a few line of codes can make a tremendous difference in the depth of the pipeline.

 ## Conclusion